MyPureCloud/purecloud-for-salesforce-einstein-example/README.md

 * Genesys Cloud for Salesforce installed in your Salesforce organization.
   For more information, see [Set up the Genesys Cloud for Salesforce integration](https://help.mypurecloud.com/?p=39326).
   * Version of the [Genesys Cloud for Salesforce](https://appexchange.salesforce.com/appxListingDetail?listingId=a0N30000000pvMdEAI) managed package that supports Lightning Message Service.
-* ACD chat working in your Genesys Cloud organization.
+* ACD chat, digital messaging, or transcription-enabled voice queues in your Genesys Cloud organization.

 ## Installation